-The IOSCO monitoring group is pleased to report strong progress in the implementation of recommendations to strengthen the international audit, assurance, ethics, and independence standard-setting system.
+The IOSCO has reported strong progress in the implementation of recommendations to strengthen the international audit, assurance, ethics, and independence standard-setting system.
 In July 2020, the group issued its Recommendations Strengthening the International Audit and Ethics Standard-Setting System.
-Its objectives are the implementation of a more independent and inclusive multi-stakeholder standard-setting system that is more responsive to the public interest, and an accelerated pace of change in the development of timely, high-quality audit, assurance, ethics, and independence standards.
+Its objectives are the implementation of a more independent and inclusive multi-stakeholder standard-setting system that is more responsive to the public interest and an accelerated pace of change in the development of timely, high-quality audit, assurance, ethics, and independence standards.